Washed away: Rocks and rusting steel are all that now remains of the once beautiful sandy beach at Kingscliff. Photo: Michael Bryant

 Towering banks of large sandbags are currently the town's only defence against the tide.

-The dramatic collapse of the beach and foreshore has unfolded before the eyes of radio operator Helena Sweeney in the Volunteer Coast Guard tower.
+The dramatic collapse of the beach and foreshore has unfolded before the eyes of radio operator Helena Sweeney in the Volunteer Coast Guard tower."It's horrendous," she said.

 "The ocean has taken huge gouges out of the coastline.